{{org_field_logo}}

 3.1 Ethical and Fair Recruitment Practices

 {{org_field_name}} is committed to ethical recruitment, ensuring that international workers are not exploited, misled, or unfairly treated.
-All recruitment processes must comply with the Code of Practice for the International Recruitment of Health and Social Care Personnel in England and the WHO Global Code of Practice on the International Recruitment of Health Personnel.
+All recruitment processes must comply with the UK Government Code of Practice for the international recruitment of health and social care personnel (including its red/amber list approach), alongside the WHO Global Code of Practice, and any Welsh Government / Social Care Wales requirements applicable in Wales.

-3.2 Compliance with Immigration and Sponsorship Requirements
+3.3 Compliance with Immigration and Sponsorship Requirements

 International recruits must have the appropriate right to work in the UK. {{org_field_name}} is a licensed sponsor under the Skilled Worker Visa route and adheres to all sponsorship requirements, including: Issuing Certificates of Sponsorship (CoS) to eligible candidates.
 Ensuring compliance with salary thresholds and job role eligibility.
 Keeping accurate records of all sponsored employees.
 Monitoring visa expiry dates and right-to-work status.
 Reporting any changes or breaches to UKVI.